aazaff/aazaff.github.io/resources/Essential.md

 ## Classic Paleobiology Papers
 + Valentine, J.W. and E.M.
 Moores (1970) Plate-tectonic regulation of faunal diversity and sea-level: A model.
 + Van Valen, L. (1973) A new evolutionary law.
 + Thayer, C.W.
-(1979) Biological bulldozers and the evolution of marine benthic communities .
+(1979) Biological bulldozers and the evolution of marine benthic communities.
 + Sepkoski, J.J., Bambach, R.K., Raup, D.M., and J.W.
 Valentine (1981) Phanerozoic marine diversity and the fossil record.
 + Sepkoski, J.J.
 (1981) A factor analytic description of the Phanerozoic marine fossil record.
 + Boucot, A.J.
 (1983) Does evolution take place in a ecological vacuum?